 Three main reasons come to mind:

 Each of the dozen largest religions in the worlds contains many different denominations, faith groups, sects and traditions.
 Their teachings differ from each other.
-There are estimates of more than 20,000 different groups within Christianity alone.
-However, the vast majority of individual believers feel that their particular denomination/faith group/sect/tradition within their particular religion has the fullness of truth.
-They view all other groups as being in error and teaching falsehoods.
+There are estimates of more than 30,000 different groups within Christianity alone.
+However, the vast majority of individual believers feel that their particular denomination, faith group, sect, or tradition within their particular religion has the fullness of truth.
+They view all other groups as being in error and teaching at least some falsehoods.
 A belief in Hell raises the stakes immensely, because just about everyone believes that their faith group teaches the path towards Heaven.
-Many are seriously troubled, believing that followers of all of the other groups are headed towards Hell.
+Many believers are seriously troubled, believing that followers of all of the other groups are headed towards Hell.
 Many believers are anxious to have religious freedom for themselves, but are not nearly as keen to extend this right to others.
 Often this is motivated by a desire to minimize the population of Hell.

 Worldwide freedom of thought: